MARS-Group-HAW/esida-db/README.md

 [Copernicus](https://lcviewer.vito.be/) provides classification of different land types, i.e. forest, cropland, built-up.
 To use the data in the Data Hub you need to open the base class for the Copernicus Land-usage Data Layer at `esida/copernicus_parameter.py`.
 Inside the `extract()` function you see the `tiles` variable in which you can define download links for the tiles you need for your region.
 The different tiles and what land they cover you can find [here](https://lcviewer.vito.be/download).

-After adapting the download links to your need, you can download an process the data with:
+After adapting the download links to your need, you can download and process the data with:

     $ python ./esida-cli.py param copernicus_crop extract # downloading weather station and data
     $ python ./esida-cli.py param copernicus_crop load    # calculating data for your imported shapes